ddosecrets/win-analysis/README.md

     pip3 install -r requirements.txt

-Note that if only SQLite3 is required, you can install a subset of the dependencies:
+Or install them by hand.
+For exporting to SQLite3, you need only:

+    pip3 install tqdm

+While to export to Excel you will need:

-    pip3 install sqlite3 tqdm
+    pip3 install tqdm pandas openpyxl

 Finally, launch both scripts, like: